What is a doula?

 What is Included?

--Unlimited phone, text, & email support upon hire & after birth
+-Unlimited phone, text, & email support upon hire & during your initial postpartum period

 -Continuous physical, emotional & informative support from start of labor until shortly after your birth